Who I Work With

 Kink expresses the part of human sexuality that’s driven by the imagination, expressing fundamental parts of self.

-For over 20 years, I’ve worked with erotically diverse and sexual minority clients.
-Most often they see their kink as a resource, not the problem requiring therapy.
+For over 25 years, I’ve worked with erotically diverse, sexual minority and transgender clients.
+Most often they see their kink or transitions as a resource, not the problem requiring therapy.
 Yet it’s still a road of self-discovery that can have its rites of passage.

-They may be discovering their kink identity, or are experienced kink practitioners or educators.
+My clients may be actively discovering their kink identity, or experienced kink practitioners and community educators.
 The journeys often heal – and become a part of adult personal development.
 The rewards also involve risk.

 Minority stress

 Erotic, gender and relational freedoms come with minority stresses, especially for people of color.
-The sex-negative, mono-normative (puritanically-based) oppression of social, political and legal systems is connected to other forms of socio-cultural dominance.
+The sex-negative, mono-normative (puritanically-based) oppression of social, political and legal systems is connected to other forms of societal power, and therefore potentially abusive of that force..

 Kink & non-monogamy

 Many kinky clients also need a therapist who’s proficient in non-monogamous relationship work.
-There’s considerable intersection between kink and non-monogamous communities and cultures.
+There’s considerable overlap and intersection between kink and non-monogamous practices, communities and cultures.

 First time appointment, start here.